FTP vs. SFTP vs. SCP vs. Rsync - What's the difference between the protocols?

 If you’re looking for a way to securely transfer files over a network, try Couchdrop.
 While SFTP is a powerful and versatile method to transfer files, setting up an SFTP server is often a long and complex process, especially when requiring multiple users with different permission levels.

 Couchdrop simplifies SFTP and automatically sets up an SFTP server using the credentials you create at signup.
-The server is fully cloud-hosted and requires no management and connects directly to your existing cloud storage.
+The server is fully cloud-hosted and requires no management and integrates directly with your existing cloud storage.

 You can start secure file transfers from your existing storage platforms like Dropbox to SharePoint, Google Workspace to Box, or a file server to cloud storage in minutes.
 User management is handled in the intuitive interface through a web browser.
 Couchdrop also lets you automate secure file transfers so your files always end up where they need to be at the right time.